 - Which brings us to a journal’s Impact Factor (IF).
 Although there are strong arguments regarding its use to determine quality, IF is still the preferred method of gauging a journal’s prestige.
 Nevertheless, you should consider the time and effort it would take to try and submit to the highest-ranking journals and decide whether it is feasible or worth it.

-Methodology: examine submissions process
+Methodology: examine each journal’s submission process

 - One factor to consider when you select a journal is its submission process.
 In particular, what is the journal’s peer-review process?
 Is it closed?
 Open?
 How are the different publication criteria weighted?
 Do reviewers separate technical review from broader questions about research significance?
 Would you be happy having your work reviewed in this manner?